electron/electron/docs/api/webview-tag.md

 <webview src="https://www.github.com/" disablewebsecurity></webview>
 ```

-If "on", the guest page will have web security disabled.
+When this attribute is present the guest page will have web security disabled.
+Web security is enabled by default.

 ### `partition`